- Reviewed on: 24 July 2017

 Also, if you're connecting to a server that's geographically far away, you are less likely to get the full speed that your ISP provides.
 Look out for server speed claims and make sure that you conduct tests to check whether you are happy early on, so you can get a refund within the time limit if you're not.

 VPN bans in China and Russia

 2017 was a rocky year for VPNs.
 China has been cracking down on VPN use and as a result there are many that are no longer available from Chinese app stores.
 However, there are still VPN options available in China, including NordVPN for Windows.

 Russia has been following suit, with President Vladimir Putin recently signing a law that prohibits the use of VPNs in the country.
-The law will come into force on 1 November, making VPNs illegal from that point onwards in Russia.
+The law will came into force on 1 November 2017, making VPNs illegal from that point onwards in Russia.